Regular graph: Special cases

+In analogy with the terminology for polynomials of low degrees, a 3-regular or 4-regular graph often is called a cubic graph or a quartic graph, respectively.
+Similarly, it is possible to denote k-regular graphs with $k=5,6,7,8,\ldots$ as quintic, sextic, septic, octic, et cetera.

 A strongly regular graph is a regular graph where every adjacent pair of vertices has the same number l of neighbors in common, and every non-adjacent pair of vertices has the same number n of neighbors in common.
 The smallest graphs that are regular but not strongly regular are the cycle graph and the circulant graph on 6 vertices.

 The complete graph K_{m} is strongly regular for any m.

+Properties

+By the degree sum formula, a k-regular graph with n vertices has $\frac{nk}2$ edges.
+In particular, at least one of the order n and the degree k must be an even number.

 A theorem by Nash-Williams says that every k‑regular graph on 2k + 1 vertices has a Hamiltonian cycle.